-First off, I want to say that I am not an advocate of always speeding your way along on a hike or climb.
+First off, I’m not an advocate of always speeding your way along a hike or climb.
 Actually, I feel kind of the opposite; IMHO, nature should not be treated like an outdoor stairmaster, as a place to do a chest beat about how fast you did a particular route, or how many vertical feet you hiked that day.
-So, you set a fastest known time on some trail or route.
+So, you set a “fastest known time” on some trail or route.
 Well, yay for you.
 What are you going to do next, try for the fastest time running through the Louvre museum?

-Having said that, a guideline of climbing is that “speed equals safety”.
-This is true to a certain extent.
-In big wall climbing, it means not running out of water when your three day climb turns into four, avoiding strangling your partner, and not climbing by headlamp when you could be kicking back in your portaledge.
+Having said that, a central tenet of climbing is that “speed equals safety”.
+In big wall climbing, it could mean not running out of water when your three day climb turns into four, avoiding strangling your partner (or vice versa), and not climbing by headlamp when you could be kicking back in your portaledge.

-Why do I mention these tips?
+Below is a somewhat random assortment of climbing tips to help you climb with greater speed and efficiency.
+Why do I mention these particular tips?
 Because I ignored pretty much every single one of them on my first couple of walls and sometimes went pretty darn slow as a result.
 Sure wish I knew all these beforehand.

 If you’ve been at the big wall game for a while, you probably know most of these already.
 If you're fairly new to aid climbing, then these tips may be more helpful.
 These are just my experience, This is by no means a complete list.
 In no order of importance, here we go.